vish1nath/Industrial_Downtime_Prediction/README.md

 # Industrial assets downtime prediction

-I am working on model to predict the downtime of an Industrial asset will have a failure in next 48hrs based on its everyday sensor data.
+I worked on model to predict the failure of an Industrial asset.I will predict if a machine willhave a failure in next 48hrs based on its everyday sensor data.

 The Dataset has 20 predictor variables.I did the below steps as part of data cleaning,transformation and integration.